 It’s not uncommon for parents to reward players monetarily for actions on the field, in order to give their player a little more motivation.
-However, there are certain actions that are actually WAY outside of their control, to the point that offering rewards for the action actually limits their ability to ever achieve it.
+However, there are certain accomplishments that are actually WAY outside of their control, to the point that offering rewards for the accomplishment actually limits their ability to ever achieve it.

 Paying for Goals Hurts